Portfolio

 Crosswind is an application that allows bridging flight simulators and EFBs (Electronic Flight Bag) that are normally not compatible with each other.
 I made it since I still use Microsoft Flight Simulator 2004 and wanted to make Navigraph Charts work with it.
 More EFBs are planned to be supported like LittleNavmap and ForeFlight.
 With possible expansions to support simulators other than MSFS and X-Plane like FlightGear, Aerofly FS, and Condor.

 It was partly also to learn how to reverse-engineer undocumented APIs and protocols, like Simlink.
-And to familiarize myself with modern C# (I’m kind of jealous how much more elegant it is than Java) and native Windows interop functionality.
+And to familiarize myself with modern C# along with its associated ecosystem (I’m kind of jealous how much more elegant it is than Java) and native Windows interop functionality.

 Case Studies